clairey-zx81/json-model/TUTO.md

 The JSON path in square brackets `[.]` indicates where in the _model_ the ruled was found whereas the path before the `:` indicates where in the _value_ it failed.

-:+1: for efficiency, the validation stops at the first encountered error which invalidates the
+:+1: For efficiency, the validation stops at the first encountered error which invalidates the
-value: if a value includes several root errors, only one is reported.
+value: if a value includes several root errors, only one is reported, plus cumulative failures along the path yielding to this error.

-## JSON Model with Constrained Strings
+## Constraining Strings

-Our first model has no constraints on strings, thus also validates file `elysee.json`:
+Our first model has no constraints on strings, thus also validates file `elysee.json` which does not represent a person:

 ```json
 {